adopt-liveview/adopt-liveview/priv/pages/2024/04-08-js-push-en_US.md

 LiveviewPlayground.start()
 ```

-We can simplify our LiveView by using `JS.push/2` directly in the `phx-click` binding and defining that we are pushing the `"add"` event and the value will be `%{amount: INTEGER}`.
-This `phx-click` will be serialized in JSON so that when the button is clicked the value will be as you expect: `amount` as an integer.
+We simplified our LiveView by using `JS.push/2` directly in the `phx-click` binding and defining that we are pushing the `"add"` event and the value will be `%{amount: INTEGER}`.
+This `phx-click` will be serialized as JSON so that when the button is clicked the `amount` will be an integer as expected.

-## Extra Tip: Using Loops to Duplicate Code
+## Extra tip: using loops to prevent duplicated code

 We could avoid some code duplication by using a simple `:for`: